clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 #### GET /questions

 General
+- Fetches a list of question objects
+- Request Arguments: page(optional), to choose page number starting from 1
+- Returns an object with the keys:
+  - `success`, that contains a boolean value
+  - `categories`, that contains an object of `id: category_string` key: value pairs.
+  - `questions`, that contains a list of question objects
+  - `current_category`, a category name
-- Returns a list of questions objects, success value, total number of questions, current category and categories
+  - `total_questions`, that contains total number of questions returned
-- Results are paginated in groups of 10.
-Include a request argument to choose page number, starting from 1.
+- The results are paginated in groups of 10.
+Include a request argument to choose page number starting from 1.

 Sample: curl http://127.0.0.1:5000/questions
 ```
 {